 - Find out the “do’s and don’ts” for parents at college orientation.
 Don’t forget to visit Dickinson’s Orientation website to find out how we welcome your student to campus.

 The most important thing parents can do, however, is talk with their students.
 Ask them what they are doing.
 If they are doing well, ask them what they are learning.
-If they are struggling, ask with whom they are talking—and don’t hesitate to guide them to staff who can help, especially their resident advisors, or even the Wellness Center.
+If they are struggling, ask with whom they are talking—and don’t hesitate to guide them to staff who can help, especially Residence Life, or even the Wellness Center.
 We know you want to help your student succeed, and these resources can be an asset across students' four years at Dickinson.

 We also know there may be a time when a concern is important enough that it would be appropriate for parents to intervene.
 If you ever have a more serious or immediate concern about the mental or physical well-being of your student, we encourage you to make the college aware by contacting the Office of the Dean of Students (717-245-1639) or the Department of Public Safety (717-245-1349).
 In serious situations, the college is likely to engage you as an active partner in helping your student obtain needed support or intervention.